jasonolte/cs7810-123/schema-diagrams/Body/body_axioms.md

 7 Existential
 * `A SubClassOf R some B` <br />
-Type A imples relationship R with type B
+Type A implies relationship R with type B

 8 Inverse Existential
 * `B SubClassOf inverse R some A` <br />